Compare over 190 vendors

 What is HR software?

-The growing human resources (HR) software market is forecast to reach $10.9 billion by 2023.
+The growing human resources (HR) software market is forecasted to reach $10.9 billion by 2023.
 While most companies and individuals are somewhat familiar with an HR software, the landscape is rapidly changing with the addition of new best-of-breed apps and to keep pace with the ways changing technology affects how users want to interact with software.